-Interface (mandatory) Select the interface to which the VLAN will be attached.
-This interface is If "internal (protected)" is selected, this indicates that the interface is private.
+Select the interface to which the VLAN will be attached.
+If "internal (protected)" is selected, this indicates that the interface is private.
 Addresses of internal interfaces cannot be used as destinations for packets coming from unprotected interfaces, except if they have been translated.
 NOTE You will notice that "internal (protected)" implies being on a protected interface.
 Therefore the options "internal (protected)" and "external (public)" are incompatible.
 If you select " external (public) " this indicates that this section of the network is connected to the internet.
 In most cases, the external interface, linked up to the internet, has to be in external mode.
-The interface's security, represented by a shield [ ], disappears when this option is checked.
-Priority (CoS) This CoS (Class of Service field) priority will then be imposed for all packets sent by the VLAN.
-Use the same priority When this checkbox is selected, an identical value will be automatically assigned to
+The interface's security, represented by a shield ( ), disappears when this option is checked.
+This CoS (Class of Service field) priority will then be imposed for all packets sent by the VLAN.
+When this checkbox is selected, an identical value will be automatically assigned to the Priority (CoS) field in the properties of the outgoing VLAN. ١